fintechstudios/ververica-platform-k8s-operator/README.md

 ## Development

 Built using [`kubebuilder`](https://github.com/kubernetes-sigs/kubebuilder).
+[`kind`](https://github.com/kubernetes-sigs/kind) is used for running a local test cluster, though something like `minikube` will also do.

 More on the design of the controller and its resources can be found in [docs/design.md](./docs/design.md).